hbellows/widgets/README.md

 * [Contributors/Developers](#contributorsdevelopers)

 ## Description/Purpose
-This application was developed for the final project assignment for Turing School's Backend Engineering Program.
-More information about this assignment can be found [here](http://backend.turing.io/module4/projects/take_home_challenge/take_home_challenge_spec).

-The specfic assignment required the student to build a fullstack application according to the following specification:
 ```
-Create a tool that people who are considering moving can get some data points on for a prospective city:

-- What is the cost of living?
-- What is the population?
-- At least 2 more considerations, from the following or based on your own ideas:
-    - What is the walkability score?
-Bike-ability score?
-    - Proximity to airport
-    - Cost of vehicle registration
-    - Cost of gas

-- Users should be able to "favorite" and "eliminate" cities, and see their master list of favorites.
-If they re-search for an eliminated city, they should still be able to access the data but should receive a friendly reminder that they eliminated it.
-Consider how you will make sure all of the numbers are put into perspective for your user, so that they all have meaning.
-This API should help you get started - https://public.opendatasoft.com/explore/dataset/1000-largest-us-cities-by-population-with-geographic-coordinates/api
 ```

 ## System Requirements
  - Ruby >= 2.5.1
  - Rails >= 5.2.2
 ## Initial Setup
 1. Clone or fork this project to your local machine.
 2. Run `bundle` in the project folder.